ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/reports/async-reporting.md

 Embed reports where data is loaded asynchronously.

-# What is Async Reporting?
+# What are asynchronous reports?

 Asynchronous reports are reports where the execution and the loading of data is done asynchronously.